List of Questions

 What is the VRscans plugin?

-The VRscans plugin is the part of V-Ray (versions 3.5 and above) which provides the UI for importing, modifying, and using the VRscans materials in V-Ray for 3ds Max and V-Ray for Maya.
+The VRscans plugin is the part of V-Ray (versions 3.5 and above) which provides the UI for importing, modifying, and using the VRscans materials in V-Ray for 3ds Max, V-Ray for Maya, V-Ray for SketchUp and V-Ray for Rhino.
 There is no additional installation required.
 When a user purchases a VRscans Plugin license, they receive the license file updates for their dongle, or their licenses are added to their Online Licensing account.
-After restarting Max or Maya, the user should be able to see the interface for the VRscans materials within the V-Ray Material Editor.
+After restarting Max, Maya, SketchUp or Rhino, the user should be able to see the interface for the VRscans materials within the V-Ray Material/Asset Editor.

 When a client purchases a license for the VRscans Plugin, they automatically receive a one-year subscription for the VRscans library.